sce/flot/API.md

 }
 ```

-"noColumns" is the number of columns to divide the legend table into.
+`noColumns` is the number of columns to divide the legend table into.
-"position" specifies the overall placement of the legend within the
+`position` specifies the overall placement of the legend within the
 plot (top-right, top-left, etc.) and margin the distance to the plot
-edge (this can be either a number or an array of two numbers like [x,
+edge (this can be either a number or an array of two numbers like `[x,
-y]). "backgroundColor" and "backgroundOpacity" specifies the
+y]`). `backgroundColor` and `backgroundOpacity` specifies the
 background.
 The default is a partly transparent auto-detected
 background.

 If you want the legend to appear somewhere else in the DOM, you can
-specify "container" as a jQuery object/expression to put the legend
+specify `container` as a jQuery object/expression to put the legend
 table into.
-The "position" and "margin" etc. options will then be
+The `position` and `margin` etc. options will then be
 ignored.
 Note that Flot will overwrite the contents of the container.

 Legend entries appear in the same order as their series by default.
 To
-sort them alphabetically, you can specify "sorted" as tue, "ascending"
+sort them alphabetically, you can specify `sorted` as `true`, `"ascending"`
-or "descending", where true and "ascending" are equivalent.
+or `"descending"`, where `true` and `"ascending"` are equivalent.

 You can also provide your own comparator function that accepts two
-objects with "label" and "color" properties, and returns zero if they
+objects with `label` and `color` properties, and returns zero if they
 are equal, a positive value if the first is greater than the second,
 and a negative value if the first is less than the second.